IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

                   url = "https://gitlab.lrz.de/raphywink/ae_emuDB.git")
 ```

 To be allowed to push to the remote repository we will use personal access tokens provided by GitLab.
-In GitLab navigate to `Settings` -> `Access Tokens` and create a personal access token with a fitting name and an **api** scope.
+In GitLab, navigate to `Settings` -> `Access Tokens` and create a personal access token with a fitting name and an **api** scope.

 <img src="pics/GitLab-AccessTokens.png" width="75%" style="display: block; margin: auto;" />